RawkodeAcademy/RawkodeAcademy/cdrs/CDR-001-community.md

 #### Friction

 Frictions are issues opened on this repository and labelled appropriately.
-Anyone can open a friction when they feel that someone about the community can be improved.
+Anyone can open a friction when they feel that something about the community can be improved.

 #### CDR